Code-Institute-Submissions/gameshow-m1/README.md

 *WAVE Updates*
 * An update was made for removal of the table headings that had blank cells.
 Commit #150.
-* The WAVE bug of "Redundant link Adjacent links go to the same URL." was fixed for in commit #154.
+* The WAVE responsive test bug of "Redundant link Adjacent links go to the same URL." was fixed for in commit #154.
 The URL's on the Navbar of the page the user is currently on is now "".
+* The WAVE responsive test contrast error was fixed as part of commit #156 - completed through darkening the background colours of the progress bars.

 Issues arose during testing-->
 Shown issues were updated for with the following scores.